nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2a.
 Invalid format entered by user

 > 2a1.
-Amethyst displays error message
+Amethyst displays error message <br>
-> 2a2.
-Amethyst prompts user to input in correct format
+  2a2.
+Amethyst prompts user to input in correct format <br>
-> Use case ends.
+  Use case ends.

 2b.
 Duplicate entry entered by user

 > 2b1.
 Amethyst displays prompt message, requests user to differentiate entry <br>
-> Use case ends.
+  Use case ends.

 #### Use case: Mark task as done